Rui Jorge

-In a 15-year professional career he spent 14 seasons in Primeira Liga, mainly in representation of Porto and Sporting CP, playing 292 matches and scoring seven goals in the competition.
+He spent 14 seasons in the Primeira Liga in a 15-year senior career, mainly in representation of Porto and Sporting CP, playing 292 matches and scoring seven goals in the competition.
+At international level, he appeared for Portugal at the 2002 World Cup and two European Championships.

-Rui Jorge appeared with Portugal at the 2002 World Cup and two European Championships.
-He later managed the under-21 team for over a decade.
+After retiring from playing at age 33, Rui Jorge became a manager, starting with a short stint at Belenenses.
+He was appointed coach of the Portugal under-21 team in 2010, leaving his post in July 2025.

 Club career

 Rui Jorge was born in Vila Nova de Gaia, Porto District.
-Having emerged through local FC Porto, he made his professional debut with Rio Ave F.C. in the second division, returning to his first club in 1992 after one season.
-Never an undisputed starter with the former (only appearing in more than 20 games twice over a six-year spell) he did help the northern side to five Primeira Liga championships and three domestic cups.
+Having been brought up at local FC Porto, he made his professional debut with Rio Ave F.C. in the Segunda Liga, returning to his first club in 1992 after one season.
+Never an undisputed starter with the former (only appearing in more than 20 games twice over a six-year spell), he did help the northern side to five Primeira Liga championships and two Taça de Portugal trophies.

-In July 1998, Rui Jorge signed with Sporting CP, where he would remain for the following seven years, being first choice during most of his stint and adding two more leagues to his trophy cabinet, with the double being conquered in 2002.
+In July 1998, Rui Jorge signed with Sporting CP, where he would remain for the following seven years, being first choice during most of his stint and adding two more leagues to his trophy cabinet, with the double being claimed in 2002.
 In the 2005–06 campaign he played with another Lisbon team, C.F.
 Os Belenenses, subsequently retiring from the game – aged 33, with more than 400 official appearances – and joining his final club's youth coaching staff.